 Easy banana bread recipe with ripe bananas, flour, butter, eggs and spices.
 This one is so good, you’ll want to make 2 loaves!

 Banana bread has been on our to-do list for quite some time now.
 It’s a classic and we knew we couldn’t miss the opportunity to share our own easy version with you.

-There are no surprises in our easy banana bread recipe — you’ll find mashed bananas, flour, butter, eggs, baking soda and spices.
+There are no surprises in our recipe — you’ll find mashed bananas, flour, butter, eggs, baking soda and spices.
 Nuts are optional, although we do love the added crunch.